work3102006/Time-complexity-/README.md

 for i in range(1000000):  # 0, 9
     list += [i]  # 3 steps
+    # By using the above function we will get the output less than 1 second of time

 end = time.time()  # nano secondsclearclear
 print("Shorthand Time Taken: ", end-start)